Overview

 const cats = querySnapshot.docs.map((snap) => snap.data())

-A collection ref is technically a query and can be used as so: in that case, we receive all documents:
+A collection ref is technically a query and is used to target all documents in a read (get):

 build a query